 Each nation also has an aggression rating from Peaceful to Ruthless.
-Higher aggression means more innate aggression means more innate cards, thus playing against them often results in a feeling of being disrupted.
-If your playgroup doesn't enjoy the occasional negative interaction, we recommend playing with peaceful, or mostly peaceful civilisations.
+Higher aggression means more innate aggression means more innate aggression means more innate aggression means more innate aggression doesn't enjoy the occasional negative interaction, we recommend playing with peaceful, or mostly peaceful civilisations.
 This is reflected in our Bot designs: more aggressive nations' bots tend to disrupt your plans more.